 - In this case, the file or folder will continue to take up hard drive space unless you make it online-only

 - Note: You can also unsync it from your computer using selective sync

 - You’re using an application that needed to download files to function properly, including:

 Why, after using selective sync, are my folders online-only when my Smart Sync is set to local?

-If you’re using Smart Sync (which is only available to Dropbox Business, Plus, and Professional users), you can still use selective sync to sync folders from dropbox.com to your computer’s Dropbox folder.
+If you’re using Smart Sync (which is only available to Dropbox Business, Plus, Family and Professional users), you can still use selective sync to sync folders from dropbox.com to your computer’s Dropbox folder.
 Those folders sync to your computer as online-only regardless of your Smart Sync setting, but you can change them to local at anytime.

 To change a folder from online-only to local: